Towards a Game-Theoretic Security Analysis of Off-Chain Protocols: Conclusions

 For (2), we just showed that $(C_h,S)$ cannot be practical.
-Additionally, $(C_h,S)$ is not weak immune, since $B$ could deviate to $D$ after $(C_h)$, in which case $A$ gets negative utility for sure.
+Additionally, $(C_h,S)$ is not weak immune, since $B$ could deviate to $D$ after $(C_h)$, in which case $A$ gets negative utility for sure, because of $b+d_B<f$.

-Finally, we consider the strategy $\sigma$, where $A$ chooses $C_h$, $B$ chooses $S$, both take $P$ in case of a dishonest unilateral closing attempt, $B$ takes $H$ after $(C_c)$, similarly $A$ takes $H$ after $(C_h,I)$ and $(C_c,I)$.
-Then $\sigma$ is a Nash Equilibrium yielding terminal history $(C_h,S)$.
-This concludes the proof. $\square$ \end{proof}
+Finally, we consider the strategy $\sigma'$, with history $(C_h,S)$, where $A$ initially chooses $C_h$, $B$ chooses $S$ after $(C_h)$, both take $P$ in case of a dishonest unilateral closing attempt $D$, $B$ takes $H$ after $(C_c)$, similarly $A$ takes $H$ after $(C_h,\mathfrak{I})$ and $(C_c,\mathfrak{I})$.
+Using similar argumentation as before, we conclude that any deviation of a player leads a utility as most as good as $\sigma'$ for them, but never better.
+Hence, $\sigma'$ is a Nash Equilibrium yielding terminal history $(C_h,S)$. \end{proof}

-\subsection{Results for Edge Cases}
+\subsubsection{Results for Edge Cases}

-Finally, we present results about the edge cases, where one party has zero funds left in the channel.
-This assumption changes the structure of $G_c(A)$, as some actions are not possible in this case.
-The precise games we refer to are stated in \Cref{app:subgames}, and result from removing impossible choices from \Cref{tbl:Gc}.
+So far, we only considered cases where both balances $a$ and $b$ were strictly greater than zero.
+This is not necessarily the case.
+Therefore, we consider these cases here.
+In the first case, $a=0$, $B$ cannot close dishonestly, as there is no old state that increases his balance.
+The corresponding simplified game is presented in \Cref{tbl:a0}.

+If $b=0$ (\Cref{tbl:b0}), player $A$ cannot close dishonestly, as she cannot take any money from $B$.
+Thus, both dishonest unilateral closing $D$ and proposing an unfair split in a collaborative closing attempt $C_c$ are not possible.